AdamField118/Chaotic_Pendulum/README.md

   <p>Figure 1.
 Physical Setup.</p>
 </div>

 The MATLAB code given to us for tracking LEDs in a video was broken, old, and quite frankly bad, so we developed a new solution using openCV and other python libraries.
-See [Video Processing](VideoProcessing/README.md).
+See [this README](VideoProcessing/README.md).

 We also used Lagrangians to make a theoretical model, then we simulated the model.
-See [Simulation](Simulations/README.md).
+See [this README](Simulations/README.md).

 If you are a future group doing this lab and hope to code something cool, consider forking this repository!